agomezl/tstp2agda/README.md

  'mapM_' ('printProofWhere' proofmap  prooftree
 ```

-and `tstp2agda` ouputs a Agda code based on the original proof.
+And `tstp2agda` outputs a Agda code based on the original proof.

 ```Agda
 $ cat BaseProof.agda